 - Touchscreen functionality, something you don’t get on the 500 series of Garmin bike computers.
 You get it on the 830 and 1030.

 - GPS directions and route calculation — important if you are doing longer rides or tackling new routes.
-We especially like this feature for our gravel biking — where you often find yourself on country roads without metro-area landmarks.
+We especially like this feature for our gravel biking — where you often find yourself on country roads without metro-area landmarks, no signage, and the area might be new to you.

 - Preloaded maps with details on elevation, addresses, and points of interest.